Deepan-Karmakar/p5.js-tutorial/Positioning-your-canvas.md

 }
 ```

-However, you might notice that, unlike the CSS-based solution, resizing your browser window (or changing the orientation of your mobile device) doesn't re-center your sketch.
+However, you might notice that, unlike the CSS-based solution, resizing your browser window (or changing the orientation of your mobile device) doesn’t re-center your sketch.
 We can solve this by reusing the canvas-centering logic in a [`windowResized()`](http://p5js.org/reference/#/p5/windowResized) function:

 ```js
 // sketch.js